Container Shipping Costs from China to Ghana in 2026

 Cost Breakdown for 40 ft Containers

-Cost ElementDescriptionEstimated Cost (USD)
+Cost ElementDescriptionEstimated Cost (USD, Jan 2026)

-InsuranceOptional insurance to cover goods during transit.$150 – $250
+InsuranceOptional insurance for goods during transit.150–250

 Analyzing the Cost Factors for 40 ft Containers